 If you’re looking to become an IT project manager, Jennifer Bridges, PMP, explains the job description, skills, qualifications, path and training involved.
+Then read on to learn even more about starting your IT project manager career.

 Here’s a screenshot of the whiteboard for your reference!